 The Total Health Solution

-Melina rejoined the conversation to state how The Alliance integrates with Proactive MD for a total health solution.
+Melina rejoined the conversation to state how The Alliance has developed a solution that can work for all employers.

 “Our offering doesn’t have an Alliance box around it; we are open to all employers – self-funded, all–insured, and even individuals – that want to participate.
-Of course, the employer pays a per–member per–month fee instead of a bill for each service, so at The Alliance level, our work is to manage the oversight of the health center and the relationship with Proactive MD; we provide clinic usage reporting to the employers and also the brokers, and more importantly, help the care team to identify the high-value providers with as close to a real-time data integration as possible.”
+Of course, the employer pays a per–member per–month fee instead of a bill for each service.
+We provide clinic usage reporting to the employers and also the brokers, and more importantly, help the care team to identify the high-value providers with as close to a real-time data integration as possible.”

 - For more information on our Direct Primary Care offering or to learn what it takes to start your own on-site clinic, please contact your Account Executive or reach out to Business Development.